Wild vs. Farmed Raised Salmon

 The World of Wild Alaskan Salmon

 When you purchase or consume Wild Alaskan Salmon, you are supporting small, family operations.
-Instead of of consuming low-quality, mass produced food, you can eat salmon that has been individually picked out of Alaska’s pure, icy waters (watch the salmon life cycle here).
+Instead of of consuming low-quality, mass produced food, you can eat salmon that has been individually picked out of Alaska’s pure, icy waters.
 Someone had to work very hard to get that fish to you.
 A lot of fishermen leave their families for weeks each summer just to work harder and longer than they do at home.
 The result is that you have the opportunity to purchase this fish, in its healthy, unadulterated form, and eat it in your home or at a restaurant.

 We are so disconnected from where our food comes from.
 Purchasing and consuming Wild Alaskan Salmon directly from the fisherman who caught it, reconnects you to a healthy and delicious food option, while supporting the hard-working people who make it possible.
 And not only are you supporting those individuals, you are investing in your health and that of your next generations.
 Pass on good food sense to your children.
 We should be picky of what we choose to eat.
 It is important to become educated on the health effects of our choices.